openstack/ansible-hardening/doc/source/configuration.rst

 Removing services
 ^^^^^^^^^^^^^^^^^

 The STIG requires that some packages are completely removed from the server.
 By default, the role will remove the packages in accordance with the STIG's requirements.
-These services are found within the ``remove_services`` dictionary within ``defaults/main.yml``.
+These changes are controlled by Ansible variables that match the ``security_remove_SERVICENAME`` pattern.
+Review these variables in ``defaults/main.yml`` for more details.

 A setting of ``yes`` for a service will cause the package that contains the service to be removed from the system.
 If the service happens to be running